unitaryfund/unitary.fund/src/content/blog/2024_mitiq_impact.md

 ---
-title: Reflecting on the Impact of Mitiq and the Future of Quantum Error Mitigation
+title: On the Impact of Mitiq and its Future
 author: nate stemen
 day: 24
 month: 12